 2009 Attended The Sustainable Railway conference and Nordic Rail trade show in Jönköping, Sweden.

-2009 Traveled overnight from Shanghai to Beijing on a China Railways high-speed EMU sleeper train.
-Participated in Technical Visit to Liucun Station and Qinhuangdao Port facilities for unloading-, stockpiling-, and shiploading 340 million tonnes of coal per year.
+2009 Traveled Shanghai-Beijing on a China Railways high-speed EMU sleeper train; undertook a technical visit to Liucun Station and Qinhuangdao Port facilities for unloading-, stockpiling-, and shiploading 340x106 tons of coal per year.

 2008-2009 Biographed in Marquis Who's Who in Science and Engineering.